shakhyar/COMET-SG1/README.md

 drift, oscillation, or collapse.
 This issue is especially problematic in edge settings, where frequent re-anchoring to ground truth is infeasible.

-COMET-SG1, proposed by **Shakhyar Gogoi**, addresses this by anchoring each update to empirically observed behavior transitions rather than repeatedly applying a single-step predictor.
+COMET-SG1, addresses this by anchoring each update to empirically observed behavior transitions rather than repeatedly applying a single-step predictor.